ARTIST: John Donoghue LABEL: Ode Records (SODE-040) WINNER: NZ Album of the Year Award 1973 WINNER: NZ Album Cover of the Year Award 1973

 to Auckland to join the Human Instinct. (see History Part Two - Human Instinct) Eventually a date to record the album was set at EMI Studios

-Martin and I flew down from Auckland for two quick rehearsals with Miramar Musicians Steve McDonald and Graeme Thompson before entering EMI studios to knock out the album in two short sessions.
+in Wellington.
+Martin and I flew down from Auckland for two quick rehearsals with Miramar Musicians Steve McDonald and Graeme Thompson before entering EMI studios to knock out the album in two short

 Soon we were joined by Martin's friend, Kiwi guitarist Lee Baker, who

 owned and played a Martin Dreadnought acoustic guitar.
 I was so impressed with Lee's guitar that I vowed one day to own one just like it, and two years later, while with the Human Instinct, purchased a Martin D-18 Dreadnought that I still own and cherish to

 this day.
 Lee was performing with his Dreadnought guitar around the London Folk Circuit and along the way, picking up a treasure trove of traditional fingerstyle techniques from

 Lee was generous with his knowledge and passed on the various acoustic guitar techniques that he was learning to

 Martin and myself.
 In return, Martin and I would show Lee the electric guitar licks and riffs we were playing in our rock bands.
 Lee also brought a shilling along

 to the gathering, and his shilling fed the TV meter.
 So with our three shillings combined, we could take an hour off from our acoustic jamming to make coffee, grill up toasted sandwiches and watch the BBC saturday night live music program on TV, which would